junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Wait, Dean."
 Cas grabs his arms before he can take another step, "There's something else wrong --"

-Dean meets his eyes, nervous and alarmed.
+Dean meets his eyes, suddenly nervous and alarmed by his tone.
 Their pupils shrink.
 It's so quiet he can almost hear his own breathing.

 Dean whispers, "Since when did the music stop?"

 They snap their heads toward the busker.
 The place only has a lone guitar box on the ground.

 "He's gone."
-Cas says.
+Cas says unnecessarily.

 "Yeah I can see that."
 Dean steps back slowly, away from the fountain, swallowing hard.
 "What the hell's happening?"

 A distorted giggling sound echoes from behind them, together with some tiny little patters.

-Dean whispers, "Please tell me I'm hallucinating, but does that sound like tiny stone babies running and laughing to you?"
+Dean swallows, "Please tell me I'm hallucinating, but does that sound like tiny stone babies running and laughing to you?"

 Cas meets his eyes, nodding.
 "That's what I heard earlier."

 "Hello?
 Did you hear anything?"
 A man asks behind them.
 Dean almost jumps.

 "Jesus!"
-He glances back.
+He turns around sharply, his hands already reflexively pulled the pistol, finger on the trigger.
+Dean lowers the gun when he sees the person talking.
 It's the same guy passing them minutes ago.
 His hands still occupied with too many coffee cups.

 "The giggling?
 Yes."
 Cas answers him.